 We propose a model which accounts for the leptokurtic source error distribution observed by Harlow and Donaldson (2013) through mixture of high and low drift rates in a single diffusion process, reflecting variability in memory precision, which we refer to as a variable-precision model.
 This model is an analog of the purely continuous SDT models of source memory (e.g., Banks, 2000) in that the only source of evidence in the model is continuously varying drift rates.
 We compared our variable precision model to a circular diffusion analog of the threshold model which instead has two diffusion processes: a memory-driven state with positive drift norm that occurs with probability π, along with a second guessing state that operates if the memory-driven process fails (probability 1 – π).
 The guessing state differs from the memory-driven state by virtue of it having a drift norm that is zero.
 When the drift norm is zero, the diffusion process “wanders” randomly around the circle until it terminates at a decision boundary.

 Both models are able to account for the heavy-tails in the distributions of response error.
 However, the models differ in two important respects.
 First, the variable precision model specifically predicts that heavy-tailed distributions should be accompanied by slow errors.
 The threshold model is more flexible than the variable precision model because it does not make a priori predictions about the relationship between RTs and the distribution of response errors.
-However, this comes at the cost of introducing additional parameters, namely the mixing probability parameter π along with the parameters of the guessing accumulation.
+However, this comes at the cost of introducing additional parameters, namely the mixing probability parameter π along with different response boundaries for information-driven accumulation (a1) and guessing accumulation (a2).
 For this reason, we will be performing model selection with the Bayesian Information Criterion (BIC), a measure which penalizes complexity, where complexity is measured in the number of parameters.
 If threshold model does not offer unique advantages beyond the simpler variable precision model, then it will likely suffer from BIC’s complexity penalty.

 The Present Study

 Our study had two main aims.
 The first was to investigate whether the heavy-tailed distributions found by Harlow and Donaldson (2013) could have been the result of guessing about the source of unrecognized items.
 We did this by investigating source memory performance conditional on confidence in the recognition task.
 If heavy-tailed distributions of errors are due to source guessing on unrecognized items, then they should be eliminated on trials on which recognition confidence is high.
-In order to make our results comparable to those of Harlowe and Donaldson (2013), we presented the source and item information on each trial in the same way as they did.
+In order to make our results comparable to those of Harlowe and Donaldson (2013), we presented the source and item information one after the other on each trial in the same way as they did.

 Our second aim was to use the circular diffusion model to implement and compare continuous and threshold models of source memory performance.
 Because the model predicts distributions of decision times and decision outcomes, it has the potential to provide a more constrained and more diagnostic comparison of continuous and threshold models of memory than is possible using distributions of decision outcomes alone.